 In addition, insulin markers should be under 3.
 I have said numerous times; if you want to age more quickly, eat more sugar!

 So before you get started with this program, get these baseline markers and retest them at the end of this 90-day program to check progress.

 Anti-Aging Key #1: Strategic Diet

 There are 3 important anti-aging strategies in this 90-day program, and the first one is a strategic diet.
 It is very important to follow this dietary roadmap if you want to initiate change and optimize cellular adaptation.

 Diet: Month 1 (Ketogenic Diet)

+The first month, start a ketogenic diet.
+In multiple videos and articles I teach exactly how to implement this dietary tool into your life.
 Why is a ketogenic diet important?
 Cells can only use two things for energy: sugar and fat.
 When we go on a ketogenic diet, we are forcing the cells to use fat as its major energy source.
 And as fat is burned, it forms ketones that are anti-inflammatory and anti-aging to the brain.

 Ketones also turn on a longevity gene called SIRT1.
 SIRT1 helps to repair DNA and suppresses bad gene expression.
 It also helps to protect telomeres.
 As we age, it is much more difficult for the SIRT1 gene to do it’s many jobs, and bad gene suppression can overwhelm the body.
 As a result, cancer, Alzheimer’s, Diabetes, and other diseases associated with advanced aging are more easily expressed.